molmod/acid/README.md

    A workflow with post-processing scripts of the validation results to regenerate the figures and tables used in the STACIE paper.

+When regenerating the data and the validation of results for STACIE, the workflows in these three projects must be executed in the order listed above.
-The `README.md` files in these directories provide more details about each project.
+The `README.md` files in these directories provide more details.

 ## Setup of the Python Virtual Environment